-2019 continued to be a difficult economic environment, at the local level.
+2020 continued to be a difficult economic environment on the global, national and at the local level.
+Businesses were faced with dealing with the Corona Virus pandemic and many were forced to close for much of 2020.
+The tourism industry as well as support services were particularly hit hard.
+Even manufacturing was affected due to supply chain issues.
+Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth all the more challenging.
+Furthermore, with an average unemployment rate of 5.8%, existing businesses in all industries are having a difficult time filing job vacancies in Otsego County.
+The unemployment rate reached a high of 12.1% in April of 2020.
 Commercial lending continued to lag, hampering the access to capital many businesses need for growth and stability.
 However, historic low interest rates created a market for local Not-for-Profits to continue to finance and refinance debt associated with expansion projects.
-The following is a 2019-2017 comparative summary of OCCRC financial statements, showing the change in net position:
+The following is a 2020-2018 comparative summary of OCCRC financial statements, showing the change in net position:

-NET POSITION 2019 2018 2017
+NET POSITION 2020 2019 2018

-Current assets \$ 975,389 \$ 981,331 \$ 596,719
+Current assets \$ 641,279 \$ 975,389 \$ 981,331

-Total assets 975,389 981,331 596,719
+Total assets 641,279 975,389 981,331

 Current liabilities

-Net position \$ 975,389 \$ 981,331 \$ 596,719
+Net position \$ 641,279 \$ 975,389 \$ 981,331